[Disclosure: Cards from our partners are reviewed below.]

 Card Details +

-Why We Picked It: The high signup bonus (40,000 miles for spending $3,000 in the first three months), consistent rewards rate (two miles per dollar), low annual fee ($59) and lack of foreign transaction fees makes this a solid choice for international travelers.
+Why We Picked It: The high signup bonus (40,000 miles for spending $3,000 in the first three months of account opening), consistent rewards rate (two miles per dollar), low annual fee ($59, waived the first year) and lack of foreign transaction fees makes this a solid choice for international travelers.

 Additional Details: The flexibility of the rewards make this card attractive to travelers who aren’t tied to a particular airline or hotel chain: Your miles don’t expire, and you can redeem them for statement credits at a rate of 100 miles per $1 within 90 days of making a travel purchase.
 You can also redeem miles for non-travel statement credits, gift cards and other rewards, though redemption rates vary.